NRevTech/NRevTech/README.md

-- 👋 Hi, I’m @NRevTech
+- 👋 Hi, I’m Revin
-- 👀 I’m interested in learning everything that I can about computers.
+- 👀 Currently a Network Engineer learning how to program
-- 🌱 I’m currently learning Network Technology.
+- 🌱 Bachelors in Network Technology and Telecommunications
 - 💞️ I’m looking to collaborate on anything really.
-- 📫 How to reach me - Twitter: @Matthew72264694
+- 📫 NEVER!

 <!---
 NRevTech/NRevTech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.